paulbricman/paulbricman.github.io/_pages/contact.md

 - I'm currently **not** looking for job opportunities.
 - I usually respond to emails on weekends.
-- I have no Twitter, Facebook, Instagram, Linkedin accounts.
+- I have no Twitter, Facebook, Instagram, or Linkedin accounts.
 Reddit is next.